 The recorder can justly lay claim to an enormous repertoire extending from the eleventh century to the present day.
-Its use for medieval song accompaniments, dance tunes and instrumental part-music is well established.
-A choir of recorders of various sizes is an obvious choice for exploring the wealth of renaissance ensemble works, be they arrangements of vocal pieces, dances or other instrumental music.
+Its use for medieval song accompaniments, dance tunes, and instrumental part-music is well established.
+A choir of recorders of various sizes is an obvious choice for exploring the wealth of renaissance ensemble works, be they arrangements of vocal pieces, dances, or other instrumental music.
 And a single recorder is invaluable as a member of an ensemble of mixed instruments.
-Medieval and renaissance music suitable for recorder has been usefully surveyed by Rowland-Jones (1995a).
-Seventeenth-century music appropriate for recorders has been the subject of articles by Heyghen (1995, Kuijken (1995), Lasocki (1995a, b & c) and Kuijken & Lasocki (1995).
+Medieval and renaissance music suitable for recorders has been usefully surveyed by Rowland-Jones (1995).
+Seventeenth-century music appropriate for recorders has been the subject of articles by Heyghen (1994, 1995), Kuijken (1995), Lasocki (1995), and Kuijken & Lasocki (1995).
 As early as 1505 the Venetian wind-player Giovanni Alvise offered Francesco Gonzaga a motet played on eight recorders.
 However, the first published collection that specifies recorders was Pierre Attaingant’s Vingt et sept chansons a quatre parties desquelles les plus convenable a la fleuste d’allemant … et a la fleuste a neuf trous … (1553).
 Earlier writers assume that recorders should be played in four-part consorts (Virdung 1511, Agricola 1529, Ganassi 1535); and the cover of Jacques Moderne’s Senluyent plusieurs basses dances (ca 1530) depicts just such an ensemble.
 Virdung and Agricola use the word flöte to mean recorder.
 Thus recorders (rather than transverse flutes) probably head the list of instruments in the title of Arnt von Aich’s songbook, published around 1519:

 “… lustick zu syngen.
 Auch etlich zu fleiten, schwegelen, und anderen Musicalisch Instrumenten zu gebrauchen”